Should You Stop Shopping?

 4. The person you're shopping for already has a clutter problem.

 You know this person not only has everything she needs, she has stockpiles of things she'll probably never use.
-If anything, she needs help digging herself out of the chaos of her home; she certainly doesn't need to add to it.
-A better gift might be help decluttering, or at the very least, help with other home chores like winterizing, cutting wood, cleaning roof gutters, raking leaves, or clearing snow.
+If anything, she needs help digging herself out of the chaos of her home – she certainly doesn't need to add to it.
+A better gift might be help decluttering, if she's open to that.
+Otherwise, why not give your help with other home chores like winterizing, cutting wood, cleaning roof gutters, raking leaves, or clearing snow?

 5. The person you're shopping for has requested "no gifts."

 A growing number of people honestly don't want some new gadget or tchotchke.
 They mean it when they say, "I don't want anything for Christmas this year."
-Respect their wishes, and catch up over a phone call instead.
+Respect their wishes, and catch up over a phone call or a lunch date instead.

 6. You think one more gift will make up for the hardships of 2020.